su1yu4n/su1yu4n/README.md

 - I've learned something about (familiarty from high to low):
   - **Compact Riemann Surfaces**
-  - **Elliptic curves in cryptography, especially isogeny based crypto**
+  - **Elliptic curves (in) cryptography, also some isogeny based crypto**
-  - General topology (and a bit of algebraic topology encountered when learning Riemann surfaces.)
   - Algorithmic number theory
+  - General topology (and a bit of algebraic topology encountered when learning Riemann surfaces)
+  - **Provably Security**
   - Complex analysis
-  - **Provably Security**
-  - Homomorphic Encryption(Paillier-DJN, TFHE) and Secure Aggregation in Federated Learning
+  - Homomorphic Encryption (Pallier-DJN, TFHE, ...)
+  - cryptography in FL and PPML (HE and secure aggregation)

 - I'm learning or studying:
-  - distribution of quadratic residues
+  - **distribution of quadratic residues**

+- I've planned to learn:
   - more lattice based crypto

-- I plan to learn:
   - Algebraic number theory (related to ideal lattice and more crypto)
   - Arakelov geometry